liferay-mobile/apio-consumer-android/README.md

 </div>

+# Vulcan Consumer for Android

 **Vulcan Consumer for Android** is part of the [Vulcan project](#the-vulcan-project), which aims to promote the creation of APIs designed to evolve over time.
 The Vulcan Consumer is a client-side library to facilitate the creation of consumers of any hypermedia API.

 The project serves as the consumer of APIs developed with [Vulcan Architect](https://github.com/liferay/com-liferay-vulcan) and is heavily opinionated to reduce the amount of code API developers have to write.
-This is also achieved by out-of-the-box support for well known patterns in hypermedia and REST APIs, such as the Collection Pattern.
+This is also achieved by out-of-the-box support for well-known patterns in hypermedia and REST APIs, such as the Collection Pattern.

 It also has "smart" functionality, like the the ability to automatically create a local graph to facilitate the construction of offline support.

 The consumer can control what the response includes (e.g., fields, embedded resources, etc.), and decide which hypermedia format best fits its needs (e.g., HAL, JSON-LD, etc.).

-The main objective behind Vulcan Consumer is to consume APIs that follow REST principles and implement an hypermedia format without much effort.
+The main objective behind Vulcan Consumer is to consume APIs that follow REST principles and implement a hypermedia format without much effort.

 ## Why should I use it?

-When consuming an Hypermedia API, you must consider things like link traversing, caching, JSON parsing and so on.
+When consuming a Hypermedia API, you must consider things like link traversing, caching, JSON parsing and so on.
 Because of this, we built Vulcan Consumer as a library that facilitates consuming Hypermedia APIs that follow all the principles, leaving you to worry only about your internal logic.

 Therefore, you can focus on creating beautiful APIs that stand the test of time and leave the act of consuming them for the Vulcan Consumer.